Image credit: Marko stock.adobe.com

 - Kids love to dip!
 Offer every condiment in the fridge as a possible choice for dipping.

 - Focus on healthy fats, like avocado or olive oil, to boost the content in your picky eater’s diet.

 - Sneak fruits and vegetables into other foods.
 Entire cookbooks have been written to help parents with this age-old trick.
 (Check out recipes in The Sneaky Chef or Deceptively Delicious for some really sneaky ideas.)

 - Make sure kids are hungry at mealtime.
 Too much snacking can destroy an appetite and reduce overall nutrient intake.

 - If nothing else works, ask your pediatrician for a referral to a feeding expert.
 Specially trained mental health counselors, occupational therapists, and speech/language pathologists can help improve your child’s eating.

 - Watch this video for more tips!

 Lauren Ferguson, MS, LMFT is a licensed marriage and family therapist and owner of Conifer Play Therapy.
-She holds a bachelor’s degree in Child Development and a master’s in Human Development and Family Studies.
-Lauren is a dedicated wife and mother of two rambunctious boys.
+She holds a bachelor’s degree in Child Development and a master’s degree in Human Development and Family Studies.
+Lauren is a dedicated wife and mother of two energetic boys.
 She has enjoyed helping children and families thrive for over 20 years!
 For more information, visit www.coniferplaytherapy.com or call 720-323-9219.